astro-mat/StudioMooMooPortal_PP4/README.md

 ### Color Scheme

 The colour scheme is chosen again, to relate to the existing website.
-It is felt that the main dark elements convey a modern, professional style to prospective clients.
+It is felt that the main dark elements convey a modern, professional style to prospective.

 ### Typography